 There are thousands of over the counter acne treatments out in the market but only a handful of them are perfectly formulated to address your unique acne needs.
 Say if you have moderate acne and you have a combination of dry and oil skin type where your “T- zone” is oily while your “V-zone” is dry, you will end up using a different set of products for your “T-zone” and a different set of products for your “V-zone”.
-The cost of these acne treatments are not pocket change and you will end up spending more that you wanted to.
+The cost of these acne treatments are not pocket change and you will end up spending more than what you wanted.
+Find the best treatments at Acne-reviews.org/.

 To avoid buying different products and spending thousands of dollars, wouldn’t it be better to use homemade acne treatments that you formulate to specifically address your acne needs?
 The answer is an absolute yes, but how?
 To make a homemade acne treatment that will work, you need to identify your acne needs.